SivaTejaswi20/git_project/README.md

 ### Description
-Describe what your project is about and what it does Trying and learning version controling
+Describe what your project is about and what it does Trying and learning version controling with github and git local and remote repos

 ### Files used
 Include the files used